djiwandou/scaleup/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/74530990/126078027-4ff93bb7-ee28-418a-b2cc-f205e59f4e8e.png"/>
     <br/>
+    Scalability map, a range of technique and pattern to scale-up the system
 </p>

 Scalability is a wide topic to cover, so I will explain more in [Scalability Page](scalability/README.md).